The Society of Folk Dance Historians (SFDH)

 Serenitsa (from the town of Siran, southwest of Argiropolis) or Ikosi Ena (twenty-one) I am told is originally a women's dance.
 It is in 7/16 and quick tempo, two measures traveling right, two left, then dancers raise hands overhead and do four measures, in place, of the characteristic multiple-bouncing or trembling step.
 Letchina is similar: three measures left, two backing up as arms swing down twice and rise overhead, three in place.

 Omal Kars (from the town of Kars, now in Turkey) is in 2/4 rhythm and moderate tempo, holding shoulders, one measure traveling right, two in place.
-Tas (outstretched, i.e. the arm position) or Kiourtsias (Georgia) in 6/16 is a dance for couples face to face, a formation some Greeks know as antikristos; it holds a place in weddings of Pontians from the Caucasus.
+Tas (outstretched, that is, the arm position) or Kiourtsias (Georgia) in 6/16 is a dance for couples face to face, a formation some Greeks know as antikristos; it holds a place in weddings of Pontians from the Caucasus.

 Serra (name of a river, near Platana, now Akçaabat, Turkey), a men's dance in quick 7/16, is fierce, impressive, and difficult, the dancers executing combinations called by the leader.
 Performing troupes who master it have indeed something to be proud of.
 It is a good prelude for the mock duel to the death with knives, Maherta.